hapax/hapax.github.io/assets/chuzenji.md

 Less disquieting is the owl, perched on remnants of the tree from which it was carved.
-It pauses, head cocked expressively as if alerted to a vole in the undergrowth.
+It pauses, head cocked expressively as if it has just heard a vole in the undergrowth.

+#### Old stuff

 It is a guard rather than a sphinx or an apparition beneath a well.
 But these Occidental distinctions and categories seem to miss

-#### Old stuff

 The hotel is flanked by two apparently incongruous figures: a stone toad and a wooden owl.